BY THE NUMBERS

 - Transcripts of all college study

-- Two letters of recommendation (one from BSW program director and one from field supervisor)
+- Two letters of recommendation (one from BSW program director or professor, and one from field supervisor)

 Standardized test scores are not required.
 The MSW program at Quinnipiac University does not give credit for life or work experience.